 When choosing a healthcare provider, it’s important to know who will be taking care of your needs.
 You want someone who’s qualified, experienced and passionate about what they do.
 At Georgia Eye Associates our goal is to improve the quality of our patients’ lives through better vision.

 Dr. Donald Poland started providing eye care in the Lawrenceville community back in 1988, and he’s been at it ever since.
 Along the way six more physicians joined the practice, and we also added two Emory retina specialists to our group.
 This experienced team of optometrists and ophthalmologists, along with a rock star staff, specializes in laser refractive surgery, including LASIK, as well as no-stitch and laser cataract surgery.
 We also offer additional services, such as multifocal lens implants and cornea repair/transplants.

-We have three convenient locations in Atlanta/Buckhead, Lawrenceville, and Tucker to serve your medical and surgical eye care needs.
+We have four convenient locations in Atlanta/Buckhead, Lawrenceville, Tucker, and Braselton to serve your medical and surgical eye care needs.
 As one of the Atlanta’s premier laser vision correction and cataract surgery practices, we look forward to helping you create a new vision for your future, as well as an improved lifestyle.
 Call us today at 770-995-5408 or request an appointment to get started!

 The physicians at Georgia Eye Associates are proud to be affiliated with two local hospital systems – Gwinnett Medical Center and Piedmont Hospital.
 Our ophthalmologists perform thousands of surgeries each year at these hospitals, which provide great clinical care and customer service to patients in the Greater Atlanta metro area.